History of the Jews in Europe: Changing conditions for Jewish populations

 By the late 19th and early 20th centuries, Russia was the European country with the largest Jewish population, following annexation of Poland.
 In 1897, according to Russian census of 1897, the total Jewish population of Russia was 5.1 million people, which was 4.13% of the total population.
 Of this total, the vast majority lived within the Pale of Settlement.
 Jews faced widespread discrimination and oppression.
 As the Czarist monarchy was openly antisemitic; various pogroms, which were large-scale violent protests directed at Jews, took place across the western part of the vast empire since late 19th century, leading to several deaths and waves of emigration.

 Difficult conditions in Eastern Europe and the possibility of bettering their lot elsewhere triggered Jewish migration to Western Europe, particularly where Jews were already living in conditions of religious toleration, such as the Netherlands and England, where there were also more economic opportunities for impoverished Eastern European Jews.
 In England, the original Sephardic Jewish community of bankers and brokers after England re-opened settlement to Jews, went from a small community in the 18th century, to a prosperous one in the first two-thirds of the 19th century.
 In the late 19th century up to the outbreak of World War I, English-born Jews, who had integrated well were now, had waves of poorer, more religious Eastern European Jews settle in great numbers.
 The Netherlands had already experienced migration of Eastern European Jews, mainly from Germany, starting in the 17th century.
 While the Portuguese-speaking Jews had been economically and culturally dominant in the 17th century, they declined in numbers and economic clout when the poorer Asheknazic population was increasing and remained numerically dominant going forward.

 In Hungary the early 19th century, in the reform age the progressive nobility set many goals of innovation, such as the emancipation of the Hungarian Jewry.
 Hungarian Jews were able to play a part in the economy by assuming an important role in industrial and trading development.
 For example, Izsák Lőwy (1793–1847) founded his leather factory on a previously purchased piece of land in 1835, and created a new, modern town, with independent authority, religious equality and industrial freedom independent from the guilds.
-The town, which was given the name Újpest (New Pest), soon became a very important settlement.
+The town, which was given the name Újpest (New Pest), soon became an important settlement.
 Its first synagogue was built in 1839. (Újpest, the current capital's 4th district is in the northern part of Budapest.
 During the time of the Holocaust 20,000 Jews were deported from here.)
 Mór Fischer Farkasházi (1800–1880) founded his world-famous porcelain factory in Herend in 1839, its fine porcelains decorated, among others, Queen Victoria's table.